BackstreetCultist/ManMetHacks2.0Project/README.md

 # ManMetHacks2.0Project
+Look alive, sunshine...

-What the big brains get up to in their spare time...
-2
+What the big brains get up to in their spare time 2

 GOLDEN RULES